ferblape/mapismo-worker-past/README.md

   - in `production` environment `REDISTOGO_URL` environment variable must be set with the url from Redis to Go

   - in `development` environment it assumes that it runs in `localhost`, in port `6379`

+## Running the tests

+This project uses `npm` to manage the dependencies and to run the tests, so `npm test` is your command :)

 ## Author